PDF(11.0 KB) View with Adobe Reader on a variety of devices

 PASS: When you are authenticated the service begins only if AAA authorization is configured on the router.
 The authorization phase begins at this time.

-FAIL: When you have failed the authentication.
-You might be denied further access or be prompted to retry the login sequence, depending on the TACACS+ daemon.
-In this, you may need to check the policies configured for the user in TACACS server, if you receive a FAIL from the server
+FAIL: When you have failed the authentication, you can be denied further access or be prompted to retry the login sequence.
+It depends on the TACACS+ daemon.
+In this, you can check the policies configured for the user in TACACS server, if you receive a FAIL from the server

 ERROR: It indicates an error occurred during authentication.
 This can be either at the daemon or in the network connection between the daemon and the router.
 If an ERROR response is received, the router typically tries to use an alternative method to authenticate the user.